Text2Model: Text-based Model Induction for Zero-shot Image Classification: Experiments

 \textbf{Experimental protocol:} We split the data in two dimensions: Classes and samples.
-Classes are split into \textit{seen classes} used for training and \textit{unseen classes} used in evaluation.
-For each seen class we split out a set of evaluation images that are not presented during training, but used to evaluate the model on the seen classes.
-Specifically, for this set in ModelNet40 we use the original test split in each class.
-Similarly, for AwA, CUB and SUN we randomly selected 10\% of images for ``seen" evaluation.
-In summary, "Seen" in our tables means novel images from seen classes.
+For standardized comparisons the splitting classes into \textit{seen classes} used for training and \textit{unseen classes} used in evaluation.
+For each seen class we split out a set of evaluation images that are not presented during training, and used to evaluate the model on the seen classes.
+We stress that "Seen" in our tables means \textit{novel images} from \textit{seen classes}.

-\textbf{Workflow:} When training the whole architecture, we split the train (seen) classes in a 80:20 manner.
-80\% of the classes were used for training the backbone (ResNet for images and PointNet for point clouds).
-Then, we froze the weights of the backbone and used all the training classes to train the HN.
-This way, the HN learns to generalize to classes the backbone did not see.
-Finally, we evaluate the entire architecture on the evaluation split of the seen classes, and on the test (unseen) classes.

-At test time, the model receives $k$ descriptions of unseen classes and predicts a standalone model to classify images drawn from the corresponding $k$ classes.
+\textbf{Workflow:} When training the whole architecture, we split the train seen classes.
+80\% of the classes were used for training the backbone.
+Then, we froze the weights of the backbone and use the remaining 20\% to train the HN.
+This way, the HN learns to generalize to new classes.
+Finally, we evaluate the entire architecture on the evaluation split of the seen classes, and on the unseen classes.
+At test time, the model receives $k$ class descriptions and predicts a model to classify images drawn from the corresponding $k$ classes.
 Unless otherwise specified, we experiment with the value of $k=2$.